FedericoZanotti/Can-we-predict-Heart-Failure/README.md

 # Can we predict Heart Failure?
 This project is the result of the course Statistical Learning in which I have analyzed a [dataset](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data) composed by medical records of 299 heart failure patients.
 In this work I used R as programming language.

-This repositories contains different files.
-First of all Data folder contains 2 files:
+This repositories contains different files:
 - dati_modello_progetto.xlsx: this file is a summary of the results
 - heart_failure_clinical_records_dataset.csv: the dataset used
 Then the other files are the source code of the project: